darunabas/darulab.github.io/_posts/2021-07-13-Postdoctoral-Position-Biogeography.md

   - Post Formats
 ---

-## PhD Position in Biogeography
-Postdoctoral Position in Biogeographic Inference Tools (3 years)
+## Postdoctoral Position in Biogeographic Inference Tools (3 years)

 A 3-year postdoctoral position in developing analytical methods and tools for evolutionary biogeography and macroecology is available in the lab of Barnabas Daru (https://barnabasdaru.com/) in the Department of Life Sciences at Texas A&M University-Corpus Christi.